tacklejosh/dododex/README.md

 | **t** | Type (Category) | One of the pre-defined categories listed on the admin page.  |
 | **d** | Description | A short description about what the command does.
 Written in gramtically correct English. |

+# Contribute Mod Commands!
+Mod owners (or mod users): Want your commands added to Dododex.
+Add them to the `bp.json` file with your Mod's name as the `t` attribute.
+If your mod has a large number of items and/or dinos.
+Please join the Dododex Discord and chat with Dan first.
+Thanks!

 # Questions?

 [Join Dododex's Discord](https://discord.gg/KvmRSSV) to chat or discuss this project!